 There will be weekly reviews of grammar and pronunciation topics.
-Practice on the following grammatical structures will be provided: present perfect, past perfect, passive voice, tag questions, and the second conditional.
-Practice on the pronunciation of the following sounds will be provided: /æ/, /a/, /a/, /a/, /a/, /a/, as well as aspects like word stress, sentence stress, and final consonant sounds.
-Two quizzes will be given to students on Grammar and Pronunciation topics.
+Practice on the following grammatical structures will be provided: simple past, past progressive, present perfect, present perfect progressive, past perfect, passive voice, tag questions, and the second and third conditionals.
+Practice on the pronunciation of the following sounds will be provided: /æ/, /3/, /9/, /θ/, /δ/, as well as aspects like word stress, sentence stress, and final consonant sounds.